We are always receiving enquiries about divorce – the process, the timelines, how much it costs, what will happen with property and with children…

 - The parties were married overseas and the location of the formal marriage certificate is unknown

-If any of the above issues may apply to you, please do not hesitate to contact our office for further advice.
+If any of the above issues may apply to you, please do not hesitate to contact our family divorce lawyers for further advice.

 The process around divorce can be cumbersome and confusing.